 All staff are provided with regular safeguarding training and updates throughout the year.
 Staff meetings and INSET days also form part of the safeguarding training cycle.
-It is important for staff to be able to demonstrate their competence and confidence around a range of safeguarding issues - 'quick think' questions and knowledge checks form part of our procedure for doing this.
+It is important for staff to be able to demonstrate their competence and confidence around a range of safeguarding issues.